pmem/ndctl/ndctl-init-labels.md

 # DESCRIPTION

 The namespace label area is a small persistent partition of capacity available on some NVDIMM devices.
-The label area is used to resolve aliasing between *pmem* and *blk* capacity by delineating namespace boundaries.
-By default, and in kernels prior to v4.10, the kernel only honors labels when a DIMM aliases PMEM and BLK capacity.
+The label area is used to provision one, or more, namespaces from regions.
 Starting with v4.10 the kernel will honor labels for sub-dividing PMEM if all the DIMMs in an interleave set / region have a valid namespace index block.

 This command can be used to initialize the namespace index block if it is missing or reinitialize it if it is damaged.
 Note that